Sigafoos/beer-api/v1/README.md

 ### Objects
 #### Beer
 * id:		Numeric id of the beer
 * beer:		String representation of the beer name
 * abv:		String representation of the abv content (ie '4.7')
 * style:	String representation of the style (for retrieving numeric ids use /style)
 * description:	Optional string description of the beer

 #### Tap
 * id:		Numeric id of the tap
 * tap:		String representation of the tap (ie "1" or "Cask")
 * beer:		A Beer object

 #### Style
 * id:		Numeric id of the style
 * style:	String representation of the style

 ## To do
 * Make a fancy acronym for it (high priority)
 * POST support (will require API key)
 * PUT support (will require API key)
 * Maaaaybe DELETE support?
 I don't think we/I will need it

 ### Down the road
 * Integrate with [keg tracker](https://github.com/Sigafoos/Keg-tracker/) to query what our accounts have on tap (might require API key)
 * Possibly merge with the keg site so you can edit keg information as well (would require API key)

 Something you want not on the list?
 Send me an email and I'll take care of it.

+## Installation
+You only need to install if you'd like to run this with your own data: to grab CBW's, use http://api.communitybeerworks.com/v1

+* Move config-sample.inc.php to config.inc.php
+* Change your database information
+* Run install.php

+Note: This shares the beer table with the keg tracker, so if you use both they'll auto update with new and archived beers.
+If you have an existing keg database you'll need to manually add these columns:

+* style int
+* abv varchar(10)
+* description varchar(500)

+`style` and `abv` should be `NOT NULL` but you'll need to populate those fields first to avoid an error.